poojapatel26/Arvato-Bertelsmann-Customer-Segmentation-Project/README.md

 The main goal of this project is to characterize the customer segment of the population, and to build a model that will be able to predict customers for Arvato Financial Solutions

 ## File Description
+There are mainly two Notebooks available,
+`Arvato Project Customer Segmentation Report.ipynb` : It includes Data analysis and Unsurvised learning techinques to compare general population to the company's customers.

+`Arvato Project ML prediction.ipynb` : It includes Supervised learning techniques to predict which individuals are most likely to respond to a mailout campaign.

+And two python files,
+`cleaning.py` : It describes the data preprocessing and cleaning functions of **azdias** and **customers** dataset.

+`ml.py` : It describles the data preprocessing and cleaning functions of **mailout_train** and **mailout_test** dataset and model evaluation functions.

+## Results
+The main findings of the code can be found at this Customer Segemnetaion Report available here.

 ## Licensing, Authors, Acknowledgements